jeetsukumaran/fuzzysnake/README.rst

     * Python 3.x compatible.

     * Single-file implementation.

+    * Supports regular-expression searching as an option instead of fuzzy normal-text searching.

     * Uses "`curses`" for screen-input: more responsive to, e.g. "`ESC`" or "`Ctrl-C`" for cancellation.